saltyorg/docs/docs/reference/domain.md

 _Note: Free domain name providers, such as [Freenom](https://www.freenom.com/), do not support wildcard DNS settings, and paid domain names can be had for less than a dollar per year ([tld-list](https://tld-list.com/) is useful in this regard)._

 If you are planning to use the automatic Cloudflare integration, there are some top-level domains [TLDs] that will not work with it.
-Refer to [this page](https://support.cloudflare.com/hc/en-us/articles/360020296512-DNS-Troubleshooting-FAQ#h_84167303211544035341531).
+Refer to [this page](https://developers.cloudflare.com/dns/troubleshooting/faq/#why-cant-i-add-certain-tlds-via-the-dns-api).

-As of 2023/01/20:  "The DNS API cannot be used for domains with .cf, .ga, .gq, .ml, or .tk TLDs."
+As of 2023/10/22:  "The DNS API cannot be used for domains with .cf, .ga, .gq, .ml, or .tk TLDs"

 # 2. DNS Setup